bohendo/my-clippings/highlights/clean-architecture.md

  - loc 3426 - The name of the boundary between the software and the firmware is the hardware abstraction layer (HAL) (Figure 29.4).
 This is not a new idea: It has been in PCs since the days before Windows.

+ - loc 3759 - Don’t let frameworks into your core code.
+Instead, integrate them into components that plug in to your core code, following the Dependency Rule.